Diversity, Equity & Inclusion

-Smithfield is always seeking new markets for its products.
+Smithfield is always seeking new markets for our products.
 We continually strive to reach out to a diverse customer base and produce good food that will be enjoyed by families across the globe.
 Our new initiatives include product development, marketing and advertising with diverse media outlets, sponsorships and forming successful partnerships with key influencers.

 Smithfield is committed to attracting, training and maintaining a diverse workforce that is reflective of the marketplace.
-We strive to implement a companty culture that is inclusive, positive and performance oriented.
+We strive to implement a companty culture that is inclusive, positive and performance-oriented.